5ajaki/SPP2-Applications/20450-SPP2_ ZK Email Application.md

 I’ve believed in programmable cryptography being the next step for ENS to be the center of identity since 2021.
 Back then, it was largely a pipe dream and teams preceding ZK-email were building circuits to prove simple things like keccak256.
 It’s amazing to see the technology progress to the point where it can actually be used in applications such as ENS.
 If this can all be proved on a mobile device and client-side, which from zk-email’s proposal is highly likely I’d love to see this powering ENS resolvers for fully permissionless verified records.

 I am happy to endorse ZK email for SPP2

 ---

+# Post #8 by Yush
+Posted at: 2025-04-26T18:49:02.195Z

+Having discussed with a few ENS stakeholders, we decided to edit the extended scope to remove extraneous deliverables (like Agora voting with Safes and email), and focus on the most important things like improving the core zk email name system itself.
+There are now 4 items in the extended scope.

+---